If you’re anything like me, the whole Easter thing didn’t even click until you were an adult.

 Though it was a temporary farewell, it set the tone for the rest of the season.
 Purposely extracting the “Alleluias” from our songs is noticeable, and almost painful, because we love to sing to the Lord!

-The congregation is just bursting to respond, “He is risen, indeed!
-ALLELUIA!”
+We can’t wait to respond, “He is risen, indeed!
+Alleluia!”